benjaminRomano/mperf/README.md

 mperf start -p com.example.app
 ```

-Press Enter to stop tracing.
+Press any key to stop tracing.
 When done, the trace will be opened in Perfetto UI.

 **Run a single performance test iteration and pull the trace**